boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    technologies.
 The IETF network slicing framework introduces the concept of a Network Resource Partition (NRP), which is simply a collection of resources identified in the underlay network.
-There could be multiple realizations of high-level IETF Network Slice and NRP concepts, where each realization might be optimized for the different network slicing use cases.
+There could be multiple realizations of IETF Network Slice and NRP concepts, where each realization might be optimized for the different network slicing use cases.